-Natural oils are often cited as good, organic wood protection options.
+Natural oils are often cited as good, natural wood preservative options.

-There are a good number of eco friendly timber treatments available to buy to use on our external cladding.
-Here are some of the best and most eco friendly versions.
+There are a good number of excellent eco wood preservatives available to use on your external wood materials and outdoor kit.

 The wood treatment is composed of 100% natural substances derived from minerals.
 It’s an environmentally friendly product, containing no solvents, zero VOCs and won’t leave any harmful substances or residue in soils and water, local wildlife, soils and aquatic life will be completely safe.